smcgroarty/gigabyte-z390-gaming-sli/README.md

 * Need to boot with verbose
   * No idea on this one
 * Fan speeds in HWmonitor
-* all of my USB Ports
-   * Some are at USB2 speeds some are USB3 speeds
 * H100i_v2
   * When connected machine does not sleep